 is when your child sees a healthcare provider to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

 Development milestones your baby may reach at 4 months:

 Each baby develops at his or her own pace.
 Your baby might have already reached the following milestones, or he or she may reach them later:

 - Smile and laugh

-- Bring his hands together in front of him
+- Bring his or her hands together in front of him or her

 - Reach for objects and grasp them, and then let them go

-- Control his head when he is placed in a seated position
+- Control his or her head when he or she is placed in a seated position

-- Hold his head and chest up and support himself on his arms when he is placed on his tummy
+- Hold his or her head and chest up and support himself or herself on his or her arms when he or she is placed on his or her tummy

 - Roll from front to back

 What you can do when your baby cries:

 Your baby may cry because he or she is hungry.
 He or she may have a wet diaper, or feel hot or cold.
 He or she may cry for no reason you can find.
 Your baby may cry more often in the evening or late afternoon.
 It can be hard to listen to your baby cry and not be able to calm him or her down.
 Ask for help and take a break if you feel stressed or overwhelmed.
 Never shake your baby to try to stop his or her crying.
 This can cause blindness or brain damage.
 The following may help comfort your baby:

 - Hold your baby skin to skin and rock him or her, or swaddle him or her in a soft blanket.